The Ultimate Oak Island Summer Road Trip Checklist

 Modern cars are so reliable we often take for granted the fact that they rarely break down.
 However, we all know Murphy’s Law.
 There are several little things you can do to help keep old Murphy safely in the rearview mirror.
 Here are five easy things you can do to have a trouble free road trip.

 Change your oil and filter- As a mechanic once told me, oil is the blood of the car.
-You can live without food (fuel) but no, blood no life.
+You can live without food (fuel) but no blood no life.
 Have a fresh oil and filter change before hitting the road.
 Note: Always check your oil after the engine has cooled off for at least ten minutes.

 Tires- We all like nice comfortable shoes.
 Tires are your vehicle's shoes.
-Make sure they have a good amount of tread, no bald spots, and properly inflated.
+Make sure they have a good amount of tread, no bald spots, and are properly inflated.
 Tires that are not inflated properly are prone to flats and will really cut down on your gas mileage.

 Coolant- This is an easy thing to check, and in the summer months it is vitally important.
 Use universal pre-mixed coolant.
 It is inexpensive and easy to use.
 Tip: if your car is overheating, turn on the heat to draw heat off the engine and never put cold water in a hot engine.